Evans-mutuku/Evans-mutuku/README.md

 - 🔭 I’m currently working on Fullstack development (NextJS, NodeJs, and ReactJs)
 - 🌱 I’m currently learning: Complex algorithms
 - 👯 I’m looking to collaborate on: NextJS Projects and Web3.0
-- 💬 Ask me about Code, food, and life
+- 💬 Ask me about Code, food, Space crafts, and life
 - 📫 How to reach me: evansnyamai98@gmail.com

 <br>